byterubpay/byterub-site/_posts/2018-02-12-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-02-12.md

 **\<sarang>** deadly
 **\<suraeNoether>** currently produces a transcript of events as the network evolves. the code needs better commetns and more detailed reports, and there is one known bug, but
 **\<suraeNoether>** and i took an issue out already with that bug
-**\<suraeNoether>** In addition to all that and the educational outreach Sarang mentioned, I've also been looking into the first monero conference idea more deeply
+**\<suraeNoether>** In addition to all that and the educational outreach Sarang mentioned, I've also been looking into the first byterub conference idea more deeply
 **\<sarang>** I love the idea
 **\<gingeropolous>** any thoughts on difficulty algo?
 **\<ArticMine>** Excellent idea